 If you press the DOWN arrow button the display will show the temperature of the cell block in degrees Fahrenheit.
 The value is limited to 25°F at the lowest, and about 120°F at the highest.
-Values outside this range will damage the sensor!
+Values above about 115°F will damage the sensor!
 If the unit is equipped with a heater (for measuring oxygen in pure CO2), the temperature shown will probably be higher than ambient.